 The level of provisions held by the Authority varies each year in relation to the level of liabilities identified.
-Total provisions held by the Authority at the beginning of the year amounted to $\pounds4.091$ m, decreasing by $\pounds0.745$ m to $\pounds3.346$ m during 2020/2021.
-This was largely due to the unwinding of the Equal Pay provision and the majority of the Part 1 Land Compensation Claims provision, and reductions in sums held for insurance liabilities.
+Total provisions held by the Authority at the beginning of the year amounted to £3.346m, decreasing by £0.359m to £2.987m during 2021/2022.
+This was largely due to and reductions in sums held for insurance liabilities.